drbean/curriculum/tour/nuu.md

 ## The basketball courts

 This photo was taken at 10am on Sunday morning.
-In 6 hours time, the court will be completely filled with players, competing to get a ball through a hoop.
-What a contrast with the classrooms where students have no wish to compete to show their English speaking prowess.
+In 6 hours time, the court will be completely filled with players, cooperating and competing to get a ball through a hoop.
+What a contrast with the classrooms where students have no wish to cooperate or compete to show English speaking prowess.

 ![Basketball courts](/home/drbean/圖片/042.JPG)